Display-Lab/vert-ramp-affirmation/paver_paradigm.md

 ```

 ### Message Compatibility
+Might not need this.
+May go with emailt template directly.

 A patio is compatible with a message iff the causalPathwayAcceptance includes all of the required causal pathways of a message template.

 E.g. a message designed for the BenchAchievement causal pathway